dragonfly-science/dragonfly-website/content/people/berkenbusch-katrin.md

-Her work leading surveys of pipi and cockle populations on beaches, inlets and estuaries from the Bay of Plenty to Whangarei is part of the Ministry for Primary Industries’ (MPI) regular monitoring of the fisheries.
+Her work leading surveys of pipi and cockle populations on beaches, inlets and estuaries from the Bay of Plenty to Whangarei is part of the Ministry for Primary Industries' (MPI) regular monitoring of the fisheries.

 As an adjunct lecturer at the University of Otago, Katrin also supervises students and researches deep-sea benthic communities.
 She is a certified scientific diver